chiarabuoncuore/abremipainters/sparql.md

 - *Query for Work Location (P937) identification*

-We wanted to find their work locations to understand where each painter was active, crafting the following query, and adding ORDER BY to list the painters’ work locations in a clear and organized way
+We wanted to find their work locations to understand where each painter was active, crafting the following query, and adding ORDER BY to list the painters’ work locations in a clear and organized way.

 Functions used: **ORDER BY**